 - Eggs are a good source of several nutrients tied to brain health, including vitamins B6 and B12, folate and choline that helps regulate mood and memory.
 Many people do not get enough choline in their diet.
 Eating eggs is an easy way to get choline, given that egg yolks are among the most concentrated sources of this nutrient.
 B vitamins have several roles in brain health.
 It is worth noting that there’s very little direct research on the link between eating eggs and brain health.
 However, there is research to support the brain-boosting benefits of the nutrients found in eggs to help slow the progression of mental decline in the elderly.

 - Green tea.
-As coffee, the caffeine in green tea boosts brain function, and has been found to improve alertness, performance, memory, and focus.
+Like coffee, the caffeine in green tea boosts brain function and has been found to improve alertness, performance, memory, and focus.
 Green tea also has other components that make it a brain-healthy beverage.
-Its caffein content boosts alertness, while its antioxidants protect the brain and L-theanine helps you relax!
+Its caffeine content boosts alertness, while its antioxidants protect the brain and L-theanine helps you relax!

 - Pollen has been shown by research to boost blood circulation to the brain.
 This effect strengthens nervous system functions that are weakened when you are stressed, overworked, and depressed.
 This effect can help relieve symptoms of mental health conditions like decreased energy, physical weakness, and brain fog.

 As we see, many foods can help keep your brain healthy.
 Fruits and vegetables as well as tea and coffee have antioxidants that help protect your brain from damage.
 Nuts and eggs contain nutrients that support memory and brain development.
 Pollen increases energy, physical weakness, and brain fog.

 Strategically it is wise to include these foods in your diet to boost your alertness, your memory and support your brain health!
 Another secret, eat organic and non-GMO food as much as you can, chemical products are not good for your body!

 Does Food Fights Depression?